hch12907/bop/README.md

 Installation
 ============
-Compile it with this comand and you are ready to go!
+Compile it with this command and you are ready to go!
 ```
 cargo build --release
 ```